energon-a-secas/local-drills/README.md

 Not to gatekeep, but prioritize real cases based on your own experience.
 Things that have made you think "Wow, I'm glad I know how to do that!" or "If someone can figure this out, I'm hiring them!

 - 🔎 **Problem/Request**: A thing that happened to you or a request from an user.
+    - Optional Sections:
         - Context: Information that can help you understand the problem or request.
         - Hint: You may provide some clues to help the player solve the problem.
 - 🧪 **Validation**: What does success look like?
 What command should we run to validate?
 - 💉 **Solution**: Links to the solutions README.
-    - File: linked like this `[Solution](../solutions/TYPE/SERVICE-NUMBER-TITLE.md)`, it may contain other sections:
+    - File: linked like this `[Solution](../solutions/TYPE/SERVICE-NUMBER-TITLE.md)`.
+    - Optional Sections:
         - Common Mistakes: assumptions or other things.
         - Additional Resources: links to explain more behind the issue.